ofnote/lightex/README.md

 > python run_expts.py -c C1

-That's it!
+**That's it!** Now, your experiments, logs, metrics and models are organized and recorded systematically.

 #### Modify Experiment Parameters, Experiment Groups

+Modify configs from previous experiments quickly using `replace` and run new experiments.

-Create a new `HP` instance and replace it in `C1` to create a new `Config`.
+Example: Create a new `HP` instance and replace it in `C1` to create a new `Config`.
 Recursive replace also supported.

 ```python
 H2 = HP(lr=1e-3, hidden_dim=1024)